 Meet Bruce La Fetra

-My passion is rooted in teenaged experiences gained from my afternoon newspaper route.
-Serving a circular neighborhood a mile from my home provided opportunities to see and talk with my customers each day.
-I learned how seemingly simple actions often deliver outsized results.
+My approach to business is rooted in teenaged experiences gained from my afternoon newspaper route.
+Serving a circular neighborhood a mile from my home put me in contact with my customers each day.
+I learned how seemingly simple actions—picking up ad circulars when they were away or greeting their dog by name—deliver out-sized results.

 I’ve learned a lot in the ensuing years.
 Three lessons stand out:

-- Our full impact often extends well beyond the task for which we were hired.
+- Our impact extends well beyond the task for which we are hired.

-- Centering a firm’s marketing and business development around this broad impact leads to shorter sales cycles, higher profits, and even more of your best clients.
+- Focusing on the broad impact leads to shorter sales cycles, higher profits, and more and better clients.

 Relationships create lasting impressions.
-My daily interactions delivering newspapers as a teen cemented relationships that remained memorable decades later (and earned me a lot of tips at the time).
+My daily conversations with my newspaper customers created relationships which remained memorable decades later (and earned me a lot of tips at the time).
 Over the years, my relatives were asked many times if they were related to “Bruce La Fetra, our old paperboy?”
-The most recent encounter was nearly 30 years after I left the newspaper delivery business.
+The most recent encounter came nearly 30 years after I left the newspaper delivery business.

-The biggest impact isn’t always what we think.
-Early in my professional career, I got to build channel and developer programs for several market-leading companies.
+The biggest impact often isn’t what we think.
+Early in my professional career, I was charged with building channel and developer programs for several market-leading companies.
 I learned that intent doesn’t equal action, and companies partner (or refer you) for their benefit, not yours.
-Once you recognize their self-interest, building successful programs becomes a lot easier.
+Once you embrace their self-interest, building successful programs becomes a lot easier.
 I also learned people buy results, not process.
 This is why being “different” is a red herring.

-If you want to drive real change, alter perspectives.
-Instead of talking to a few customers to validate a one-size-fits-all solution, I start by going deep with a firm’s best clients to uncover the real and often unstated reasons they select that firm over other options.
+Create real change by altering perspectives.
+Instead of talking to a few customers to validate a one-size-fits-all solution, I start by going deep with a firm’s best clients to uncover the real and often unarticulated reasons they select that firm over other options.
 What results is a firm-wide focus on being a better choice rather than basking in self-perceived “differentness.”

-I haven’t always been a consultant.
-Although many of my classmates signed on with McKinsey, Bain, and other A-list consulting firms, I set my roots in industry.
+Although many of my business school classmates signed on with McKinsey, Bain, and other A-list consulting firms, I set my roots in industry.
 I know how hard it is thinking and acting strategically while holding down a “day job” managing tactical priorities.
-Successfully changing behavior means changing thinking, and if I can make it “your idea,” change will come much faster.
+Results will come much faster if I can make change “your idea.”
 I’m ok with that.
 You can check out my full background on LinkedIn.

-I’m well aware that firms have lots of options when it comes to growing their business.
-When I must choose, I pursue function over form.
+I pursue function over form.
 My clients choose to work with me rather than an agency or another consultant because I’m an advisor rather than a vendor.
+I believe there’s a huge difference between an Expert and an Advisor.
 I’m tactic and technology agnostic, so your agenda is my agenda.
-The focus stays on the big picture of your overall business, not just your marketing activities.
+My focus starts with and stays on the big picture of improving your overall business, not just your marketing activities.